LI7XI/AudioAnalyzerDocs/docs/performance.md

 There is a temporary solution, which is making a Ram-disk, then making the plugin output the image there, and make the meters read it from there.

+Even though this solution kinda solves the drive lifespan issue, it doesn't quite solve the excessive CPU usage issue.

 ## Processing Units

 No need to create many processing units, except for using a different filters or a different Target rate.
 Instead, you could do everything in one unit.
-You just need to be clever about arranging your handlers.